gopaycommunity/gopay-api-documentation/source/includes/en/_objects.md

 Parameter´s name|Parameter´s description| Data´s type
 ---------------|---------------|-------
-return_url|URL address for return to e-shop (with protocol)|string notification_url|URL address for sending  asynchronous notification in the case of changes in the payment status (with protocol)|string
+return_url|URL address for return to e-shop (with protocol)|string, (512 characters) notification_url|URL address for sending  asynchronous notification in the case of changes in the payment status (with protocol)|string, (512 characters)

 ##additional_params